 Charlotte Douglas International

-There are a great many advantages to flying into or out of Midway.
+Café L'Appetito Triangle Food Court There are many advantages to flying into or out of Midway.
 Shorter train ride.
 Fewer crowds.
 It’s not O’Hare!
 Sadly, food is not one of them.
 Your best option is this classic Italian deli where Parma sandwiches, meatball subs, and sesame-crusted hoagie rolls filled with all varieties of Italian pork are the move.

 Dallas Love Field

-I'm not aware of any hardcore sommelier-level training being required to work at an airport wine bar, but an hour or so at Cru really had me wondering, or maybe that's just how Southwest Airlines likes to roll.
+Cru Terminal 1 We're not aware of any hardcore sommelier-level training being required to work at an airport wine bar, but an hour or so at Cru really had us wondering, or maybe that's just how Southwest Airlines likes to roll.
 The staff at this small Dallas-based chain of wine bars know more about the 30 glasses of wine on the menu than some so-called experts, and they’ll happily explain what to pair with the grilled cheese tomato basil or tuna tartare.

 Denver International Airport